 Take a journey back to the past with the Lougheed House this Christmas.
 Inside, you’ll find historic rooms tastefully decorated as they would have been when the Lougheed family first moved in in 1891.
 Visit 20 rooms and take in 11 fireplaces, 30 stained glass windows, wreaths, nutcrackers, trees and other decorations.

 You can also have brunch, lunch or dinner in these beautifully decorated spaces.
 Regular admission fees apply.
-Santa breakfasts and holiday afternoon teas are also on tap during December.
+There’s a holiday themed Trivia Night on November 30 and an embroidery workshop on December 2.

 Holiday lights near Calgary